17 national parks in Adelaide where you can walk your dog

 A popular bushland area, Brownhill Creek Recreation Park covers 51 hectares and is located just eight kilometres from Adelaide.

-A small park bordering Chambers Gully and Cleland Conservation Park, Greenhill Recreation Park has rewarding views over the Adelaide Plains.
+A small park bordering Chambers Gully and Cleland National Park, Greenhill Recreation Park has rewarding views over the Adelaide Plains.

 Totness Recreation Park is a hidden gem.
 The trails are easy to walk and includes a boardwalk and space for picnics at the water’s edge.